 - Washing kit - including one large towel and at least one other, the large one also does for sitting on the beach.
 In summer, sun tan lotion to suit your skin is essential.

 - Swimming kit.
 Many things we do involve water, so at least one coz, and ideally two in case the wet one hasn’t had a chance to dry.
 Wriggling into a wet coz isn’t a nice sensation.

 - Warm headgear - woolly hat, fleece hat, etc. More body heat is lost from your head than anywhere else and something to wear on your head in when you’re in your sleeping bag is also worthwhile.

 - Good quality torch, and spare battery.
-Headtorches are ideal and make good birthday/Xmas presents.
+Head torches are ideal and make good birthday/Xmas presents (hint).

 - Small day rucksack, 10 or 15 litre is plenty big enough.

 - Whistle.
 For emergency use, and if there’s no mobile signal it’s still an effective way of summoning help.

 - First-Aid kit.
-We have a list of what goes in a personal first-aid kit and any medication you’re taking goes in it too.
+We have a list of what goes in a personal first-aid kit and any personal medication you’re taking goes in it too.

-- 40-60 litre rucksack, get a good branded one with an adjustable back frame, look after it, and it will last you for years including bringing the dirty washing home from University or College.
+- 40-60 litre rucksack, get a good branded one with an adjustable back frame, look after it, and it will last you for years.
+It’s also ideal for bringing the dirty washing home from University or College.

 - A good penknife - Victorinox Swiss Army is ideal, Leatherman or Gerber are also good, but don’t buy the cheap unbranded copies as the blade steel is poor and won't stay sharp.
 It’s useful if it’s got a loop to attach to a belt.

-- Silva compass - the type with a small magnifier lens built in and Roamer scales around the edges.
+- Compass - the type with a small magnifier lens built in and Roamer scales around the edges.
 Silva and Suunto are both good brands.

 - Compressor stuff-sack for sleeping bag, reduces the bulk considerably for carrying, and keeps it clean.